carolynyxq/cartoonCharacters/README.md

 # cartoonCharacters
 jQueryMobile
-This project has not been completed！！！
+This project has not been completed.swipe.